MazeMap/Leaflet.TileLayer.PouchDBCached/readme.md

 Allows all Leaflet TileLayers to cache into PouchDB for offline use, in a transparent fashion.

+There is a [demo](http://mazemap.github.io/Leaflet.TileLayer.PouchDBCached/demo.html) available, which shows cache hits/misses/seeds in the browser's developer console.

 # Dependencies

-Works with Leaflet 0.7.3 and PouchDB 3.3.1.
+Works with Leaflet 1.0-beta1 and PouchDB 3.3.1 (or greater).
 Consider using Bower for fetching the right dependencies.

+If you are still using Leaflet 0.7.x, the latest compatible release is [v0.1.0](https://github.com/MazeMap/Leaflet.TileLayer.PouchDBCached/releases/tag/v0.1.0).

 # Usage